 Additional experience is available as electives at WisPIC or at Mendota Mental Health Institute.

 The Madison VA Hospital is home to comprehensive addictions services.
 PGY2 residents participate in outpatient addiction evaluations, inpatient addiction consults and an addictions therapy group.
 All residents receive buprenorphine training approximately every other year.

-PGY2 residents spend 1/2 day per week for 3 months at an urgent care (Immediate Treatment Clinic) at WisPIC; they also rotate in the UW and VA Emergency Departments.
+PGY2 residents spend 1/2 day per week for 3 months on the Consultation-Liaison service; they also rotate in the UW and VA Emergency Departments.
 PGY1 residents see emergency patients when on night float, and PGY2-4 residents see emergency patients when on call.
 In addition, PGY3 residents see patients in the UW ED as part of their Consultation-Liaison rotation.

 PGY3 residents rotate at Mendota Mental Health Institute, one of two state hospitals in Wisconsin.
 You will gain experience in forensic evaluations, treatment to competency, court-ordered psychological evaluations (as part of the involuntary commitment process) and decisional capacity evaluations.

 Neurology & Neuropsychology

 As part of our commitment to providing residents with outpatient training experiences, we have developed a unique Neurology & Neuropsychology rotation for PGY3 and PGY4 residents that includes:

 - General outpatient neurology at University Hospital

 - Neuropsychology clinic at University Hospital